 Peep - Learning Together Programme

-Rather than face to face groups, we will continue virtually to ensure the safety of families, children and Peep leaders until it is safe to meet in groups.
+We continue to offer these virtually for the safety of families, children and Peep leaders until we can meet in groups indoors.

 What to expect at Peep